18F/handbook/docs/09-security/awareness.md

 Social engineering is the most common attack vector used to compromise computer systems.
 Social engineering relies heavily on human interaction and often involves tricking people into breaking normal security procedures.
 The following is a brief reminder of some of the methods used, but is in no way complete.

 *   Phishing
+    *   Is the email from someone you know and contains expected information?
+        *   Emails from unknown people asking for some action on your part is the most common form of phishing.
-    *   Don't click on links, hover and check the URLs
+    *   Don't click on links or open attachements:
-    *   Don't open attachments (unless you really trust the sender)
+        *   Unless you trust the sender and expect the link or attachment,
+        *   Even if you trust the source (a From: address can be spoofed) hover first and check the URL
-    *   If in doubt, ask an IT member (e.g. via Slack)
+    *   If in doubt, ask an IT member (e.g. via Slack) or forward the email to an IT member
     *   [More on Phishing avoidance (from EFF)](https://ssd.eff.org/en/module/how-avoid-phishing-attacks)
 *   Windows Technical Support
     *   "Windows Technical Support has noticed that you have viruses or other malware on your computer..."